SJTU-PLV/direct-refinement-popl24-artifact/README.md

 the memory model of CompCert is that there is no way to get the footprint of permissions because the permissions for memory locations are stored as a function (in field `mem_access`).
-To solve this problem, we changed the type of `mem_access` into a tree data structure, so that we can enumerate the valid (with nonempty permissions) locations of a memory block.
+To solve this problem, we changed the type of `mem_access` into a tree data structure, so that we can enumerate the valid locations (with nonempty permissions) of memory.
 ```
 Record mem' : Type := mkmem {
   ...